 It’s a digital world out there, and in this world lives a whole lot of cords and accessories and add-ons and jump drives… and, and, and!
 Keeping track of everything, especially when you need to bring your digital devices with you to work or play, can be a challenge.
 We created our pretty Tech Rollup Pouch to hold all the essentials.

-We used fabric from the one of the newest collections by Tula Pink for FreeSpirit Fabrics: Monkey Wrench.
+We originally used fabric from Monkey Wrench by Tula Pink for FreeSpirit Fabrics.
 It’s full of gossiping parrots, colorful ladybugs, forgotten frogs, and of course – bananas!
 If you’re loving the fabric, take a look at our adorable Empire Waist Apron in the same collection.
 The pouch is made from all quilting cottons, so you can make your own fabric choice from a new collection or from within your own stash.

 The Rollup uses just small cuts of three different fabrics, so it would make a good ScrapBusters project.
 If using Monkey Wrench, or any fabric with super cute motifs, we recommend taking the time to fussy cut the exterior panel as well as inside horizontal pocket.
 The Parrot Prattle fabric we chose for the exterior features subtle parrots centered on the main exterior panel as well as within the taller vertical pocket.
 It’s details like these that take your project from “okay” to “wow!”

 We created free downloadable pattern pieces for the main body of the Rollup as well as the interior pocket.
 And, we took extra time with this design to make sure the folding and stitching was smooth and easy, resulting in clean quilting lines and pretty pockets.
 The photos and illustrations are there to guide you every step of the way.